rx-72/Data-Augmentation-Project/README.md

 1. Clone repository and change directory location to it (git clone -> cd)
 2. run "pip install -r requirements.txt"
        a.
 May need to run "pip install --upgrade ipykernel" to be compatible for ipython 8.18.1
-3. run "python run.py --test baseline"
+3. run "python run.py --test {"baseline", "complex"} --dataset {"cancer", "mpg", "ins"} --metric {"accuracy"}

-Runs baseline code robustness measurements on randomized seed of indexes for error injection followed by creating directory called ".../outputs/graph/" containing a heat map plot of resulting "uncertainty range X unceratinty size" robustness tests on Meyer. and ZORRO
+Runs baseline or complex code robustness measurements on randomized seed of indexes for error injection followed by creating directory called ".../outputs/graph/" containing a heat map plot of resulting "uncertainty range X unceratinty size" robustness tests on Meyer. and ZORRO.

+You'll need to declare what test you want to run: (baseline or complex), what dataset to run it upon: (cancer, mpg or ins) and what metric if you're going to use a complex test (accuracy, mse, etc.)

+Note that the baseline does not run any metric and that the metrics that should be used for the cancer dataset (accuracy, precision, etc.) differ to the metric that should be used on ins and mpg datasets (mse, mae, etc.)

 ### References: